 In Part 1 of this series we looked at user groups in SharePoint sites, and how they allow you to add member permissions without breaking inheritance.
-Now we're going to take this a step further and look at adding groups of users, rather than individual members.
+Now we're going to take this a step further and look at adding groups of users to your SharePoint groups, rather than individual members.

-Firstly, why would you want to give permissions to a group of users, rather than individuals?
+Firstly, why would you want to give permissions to a group of users all at once, rather than individuals?
 There are a number of reasons:

 - It cuts down on your work by allowing you to add/amend permissions for multiple users at once.

 - You can provide role-based security, which means giving permissions to users based on their role, by using 1 group for each role.

 - Your permissions will be more consistent, as everyone in a group will have exactly the same permissions.

 - A group can be given permission to more than one site, which means adding a new user is as simple as adding them to a group, which then gives them permissions to multiple sites.

 - Security groups can also be used to give users access to shared mailboxes, and Yammer and O365 groups, have specific permissions for documents labelled through Azure Information Protection, and various other elements of the O365 family.